massline.info

 The CPI(ML) [Sanyal Group] has its main strength in Andhra Pradesh, Jharkhand and West Bengal.
 Among the mass organizations it works with in Andhra Pradesh state are the Andhra Pradesh Federation of Trade Unions, Raitu Coolie Sangham [State Farmers Union], Progressive Democratic Students Organization, Nava Yuva Samithi [New Youth Association], Sthree Vimukti Sanghatana [Women's Liberation Organization].
 In northern West Bengal, it works with the important mass organization, the All West Bengal Tea Garden Labourers Union.

-In January 2005 this group is scheduled to merge with the CPI(ML) Red Flag organization to form a new party under the old name CPI(ML).
+In January 2005 this group merged with the CPI(ML) Red Flag organization to form a new party under the old name CPI(ML).

 Communist Party of India (M-L) [Satyanarayan Singh Group]